x647github/CIFAR-10-Image-Classification/README.md

-# CIFAR-10 Image classification using CNN
+# CIFAR-10 Image Classification using CNN

 The CIFAR-10 dataset consists of 60,000 color images with a size of 32 x 32 in 10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck).
 There are 50,000 training images and 10,000 test images.